githubtraining/managing-merge-conflicts/responses/00_more-conflicts-3.md

     git checkout add-experience
     git pull
     ```
-2. Merge the `master` branch into the `add-experience` branch.
+1. Merge the `master` branch into the `add-experience` branch.
 To ensure that you're working with an up to date copy of `master`, we'll use its remote tracking branch:
     ```shell
     git merge origin/master
     ```
-3. In Git's response, you'll see two files with conflicts: `_data/experience.yml` and `_data/interests.yml`.
+1. In Git's response, you'll see two files with conflicts: `_data/experience.yml` and `_data/interests.yml`.
-4. Open `experience.yml` in your text editor.
+1. Open `experience.yml` in your text editor.
-5. Notice there are two distinct sets of conflict markers.
-This is because multiple sections of the file were modified on both branches.
-Git identified the two changes within the file as two separate conflicts.
-Remove the conflict markers and pick your desired content.
+1. Remove the conflict markers and pick your desired content.
-6. With the merge conflicts resolved and the markers removed in the `experience.yml` file, stage the file:
+1. With the merge conflicts resolved and the markers removed in the `experience.yml` file, stage the file:
     ```shell
     git add _data/experience.yml
     ```
-7. Open the next file in your text editor: `_data/interests.yml`.
+1. Open the next file in your text editor: `_data/interests.yml`.
-8. This file has some extra merge commit markers.
-Select the Interests you would like to list.
-Remove the others and all the extra conflict markers.
+1. Remove the conflict markers and pick your desired content.
-9. Close the file.
+1. Close the file.
 Stage it and commit your changes:
     ```shell
     git add .
     git commit -m "merge master into add-experience"